armboost/ironcircle-labs/README.md

-Cybersecurity Bootcamp Lab Work - IronCircle & NTID This repository contains comprehensive lab work and Capture The Flag (CTF) challenges completed through an intensive 10-month cybersecurity bootcamp offered by IronCircle in collaboration with the National Institute of Technology and Deafness (NTID).
+Cybersecurity Bootcamp Lab Work - IronCircle
+This repository contains comprehensive lab work and Capture The Flag (CTF) challenges completed through an intensive 10-month cybersecurity bootcamp offered by IronCircle.
 The program was designed for individuals with diverse technical backgrounds and utilized an AI-enhanced learning platform to accelerate skill development.
 Throughout this bootcamp, I engaged with practical, hands-on exercises covering core cybersecurity domains including threat intelligence, digital forensics, network security analysis, and incident response.
 Each lab represents real-world scenarios and methodologies that are directly applicable to professional cybersecurity roles.
 Key Areas Covered: